-During the January of 1889, following three years of hard work and persistence, a total of 18 girls were initiated. – “The first initiation service was quite elaborate….After the initiation we had a sumptuous banquet…followed by toasts and the shouting of our call.”
+During January of 1889, following three years of hard work and persistence, a total of 18 girls were initiated. – “The first initiation service was quite elaborate….After the initiation, we had a sumptuous banquet…followed by toasts and the shouting of our call.”

 The appearance of a new sorority startled the other “society people,” who probably expected a weakling organization.
 But the Tri Deltas were determined to stay ahead of their rivals, and on March 7 initiated three more of their own, bringing their total to 21.

 At 12 Somerset Street on Beacon Hill, Delta Delta Delta was not only created but was developed and expanded by the wise, successful and strong leadership of its two founders, as well as the early members of the Alpha Chapter.
 Sarah Ida Shaw and Eleanor Dorcas Pond included their two senior classmates, Isabel Morgan Breed and Florence Isabelle Stewart, as “founders.”
 Therefore, the Fraternity has always recognized the four seniors as founders of Delta Delta Delta.